What is a clinical trial?

 Health insurance and managed care providers may or may not cover the treatment costs associated with a clinical trial.
 This is why it is important to check with your insurance company before enrolling in a clinical trial to see if they will cover the costs of participating in a specific clinical trial.
 In many cases, the research team can help you contact a representative of your health plan and find out about coverage.
 Medicare reimburses patient care costs for its beneficiaries who participate in clinical trials designed to diagnose or treat cancer.
-Information about Medicare coverage of clinical trials is available at www.medicare.gov or by calling Medicare’s toll-free number for beneficiaries at 1–800–633–4227 (1–800–MEDICARE).
+Information about Medicare coverage of clinical trials is available at the Medicare website or by calling Medicare’s toll-free number for beneficiaries at 1–800–633–4227 (1–800–MEDICARE).

 Where can I go for more information about clinical trials?

-Additional information about clinical trials can be found at:
+Additional information about clinical trials

 How do I know if I am eligible to participate in a clinical trial?